Ellen White Investigation

 Sabbath Teaching

-For a period of nearly seven years, the White advocated Bates' idea of a shut door of salvation.
-This doctrine taught that the door of salvation had been shut on not only the world, but upon all Christians who rejected William Miller.
-Now, God was testing the Adventists to see whether or not they would accept the Sabbath doctrine.
-Those who accpeted it would be saved, and those who rejected it would be lost.
-Ellen began having visions supporting this doctrine.
-The Whites later discarded the doctrine in 1851.
+Up until 1851, the Whites and Bates continued to advocate the shut door of salvation.
+This doctrine taught that the door of salvation had been shut on not only the world, but upon all Christians who rejected William Miller's delusional message.
+According to Bates, during this period, God was supposedly testing the Adventists to see whether or not they would accept the Sabbath doctrine.
+Those who accpeted it would receive the Seal of God and be saved, and those who rejected it receive the Mark of the Beast and would be lost.
+In Bates' mind, it was quite simple: all the end-time prophecies of the book of Revelation centered upon his Sabbatarian group and their struggles against Sunday-keepers.
+Ellen and James bought into Bates' peculiar teachings and Ellen began having visions promoting his ideas as truth.
+When Jesus did not return in 1851 as Bates had predicted, the Whites discarded the shut door and James scrubbed Ellen's visions to make her false statements disappear.

 Humble Beginnings